 Constantinople, April 24 1915.
 As the British prepared their landings in nearby Gallipoli, hundreds of arrest warrants are issued across the city.
 The arrival of police at poet Taniel Varoujan’s door would shatter his home, destroy his work and his family would never see him again.

 Film Noir in style, “Taniel” pays homage to the era of dramatic filmmaking with extreme lighting and camera angles.
-The narrative is mostly heard through poetry, with Varoujan poems in Armenian expressing the emotions in each of the scenes; and narrative poetry in English written by Ben Hodgson and delivered with an emotive depth of feeling by Sean Bean.
+The narrative is mostly heard through poetry, with Varoujan poems in Armenian expressing the emotions in each of the scenes; and narrative poetry in English delivered with an emotive depth of feeling by Sean Bean.

 The film’s director Garo Berberian discusses his rationale in picking the soundtrack, featuring music by Philip Glass, Michael Nyman and Tigran Hamasyan amongst others.